 From a back-office perspective, the CIO and CMO must align their priorities and work together to deliver an individualisation strategy.
 The MarTech stack must be useful to the marketing team.
 It must also be accessible, as data must be shared across the company so you can engage with customers on every channel.

 Putting customers into boxes provides them with little to no value.
-Addressing them by name or wishing them a happy birthday is basic, and has become something which is expected.
+Addressing them by name or wishing them a happy birthday is basic, and has become something that is expected.
 Customers expect ‘something extra’ for their continued loyalty when they know it’s their birthday.
 In an age where shoppers are being marketed to on every front, you need to go further.
 Being different and memorable always leads to positive word-of-mouth reinforcement.

-Advertising a specific jumper to a customer who has looked at it online, and subsequently purchased it instore, comes across as annoying, and therefore not a good experience.
-But by combining multiple data sets from every channel, you can move from using information about a customer’s past, to marketing to them based on their current wants or needs.
+Advertising a specific jumper to a customer who has looked at it online, and subsequently purchased it in-store, comes across as annoying, and therefore not a good experience.
+But by combining multiple data sets from every channel, you can move from using information about a customer’s past to marketing to them based on their current wants or needs.

-This is true individualisation, and a great customer experience.
+This is true individualisation and a great customer experience.
 Again, you need to be at a stage where you are showing a customer what they want, as or before they want it.

 In the past, you only needed to convert shoppers into buyers with online catalogues, shipping promotions, and tailored ads.